 The Scorecard is adapted from Edith Wilson’s work at HP back in the 1990s.
 Wilson applied her Scorecard to Product Definition, but it is a deceptively simple tool that your team may adapt to many other applications, including sprint planning for Agile development.

 Applying Agile processes to tangible products requires discipline.
 But it rewards the effort.
 The key is to have a consistent approach that ensures that each sprint pushes the project along toward the goal of developing a spectacular product.
-The sprint planning process, including the Sprint Planning Scorecard, are tools in your toolbox that help to improve clarity and communication.
+The sprint planning process, including the Sprint Planning Scorecard, are tools in your toolbox that help to improve clarity and communication and improve team performance.
 It is one small step that allows you to put one foot in front of the other, throughout a lengthy process.
 It helps improve each step in a journey of a thousand miles.